 Tricep dips on a bench are one of the best exercises you can do to work your three-headed tricep muscle (the back of your upper arms).
 The movement genuinely isolates your triceps and forces them to work hard to extend your elbows.
 (1)

 Plus, this dip variation is fantastic because you can do it almost anywhere at any time.
-So long as you have a solid bench, you’re good to go.
+So long as you have a solid bench (or something similar), you’re good to go.
 You can also add tricep bench dips as part of your home workouts.

 For example, you can do a tricep exercise at home with dumbbells first, then follow up with tricep bench dips without resting in-between.
+We call this a bi-set, and it’s a tremendously effective workout.
 Doing so would be a superset, and doing dips after another tricep exercise will thoroughly exhaust the muscle group and force growth.

 Performing Tricep Bench Dips